Ropes/PDX-Council-Minutes-Data/README.md

 ###Loading/Save
  * Index data to Elasticsearch
     * Have alternative for simple filesystem storage

+####Visualization
- * TODO: Write data to a graph/rdf data store for quick anlysis loading to D3
+ * TODO: Write data to a graph/rdf data store for quick analysis loading to D3
+ * Index data into Elasticsearch
  * Feed interesting data to D3.

 ###Analysis